ericlnewland/ericlnewland.github.io/index.md

 I am a volcanologist researching volcanic plumes and unrest using mathematical models, fluid-dynamical experiments and geophysical observations.

 My current research focuses on the dynamics of volcanic plumes as part of the **Ex-X: Expecting the Unexpected** NERC project at the University of Bristol.
+## About

+I am a Senior Research Associate at the University of Bristol.
+Previously, I worked on the FEVER project at University College London, investigating unrest at volcanoes reawakening after long repose.
+I completed my PhD in Geophysical Fluid Dynamics at the University of Cambridge and my MSci in Geophysics at Imperial College London.

 ## Research